A left-aligned quote in the first column of a responsive row.

 Editorial accent

-Uses serif type and a typographic quote mark to give the content weight without adding heavy UI chrome.
+Uses a serif opening mark and sans-serif quote body to give the content weight without adding heavy UI chrome.

 Flexible attribution